kimestelle/algorithm-visualizer/README.md

 - Add and delete nodes and edges from the graph
 - Toggle between directed/undirected and weighted/unweighted graphs
-- Select and run DFS, BFS, or Dijkstra's algorithm
+- Select and run DFS, BFS, Dijkstra's algorithm, or TopoSort
 - Visualize traversal step-by-step with logs and annotations
 - Edit node labels and edge weights interactively